Give the Gift of Music

 music background, but an early-childhood background as well.

-to young children in a sensible, caring and humorous way, as
+to relate to young children in a sensible, caring and

 The